Writing for the Common Application

-Beginning with Fall 2021 applicants, we’re now giving you additional opportunities to tell us more about yourself in optional writing sections in the Common Application.
+We’re now giving you additional opportunities to tell us more about yourself in optional writing sections in the Common Application.
 If you do not choose to use these sections, you will not be penalized in the application process.

 This short response question (150 words max) is meant to help you reflect on your personal growth and consider how you might continue to grow at Fordham: